BiodataAnalysisGroup/intro-to-cwl-docker/README.md

 [![License: CC BY 4.0](https://licensebuttons.net/l/by/4.0/88x31.png)](https://creativecommons.org/licenses/by/4.0/)

 This material is made available under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0).
 Please see [LICENSE](LICENSE.md) for more details.

+## Acknowledgements

+This work has been produced with the support of the RDA Europe Ambassador programme.
+It  has received funding from the European Union’s Horizon 2020 (H2020) research and innovation programme via the RDA EU 4.0 project  (ref.
+GA no. 777388).

 ## Citation